 i.
 Letters of Comfort (LoC)

-Banks should disclose the full particulars of all the letters of comfort (LoCs) issued by them during the year, including their assessed financial impact , as also their assessed cumulative financial obligations under the LoCs issued by them in the past and outstanding, in its published financial statements, as part of the "Notes to Accounts"
+Banks should disclose the full particulars of all the letters of comfort (LoCs) issued by them during the year, including their assessed financial impact, as also their assessed cumulative financial obligations under the LoCs issued by them in the past and outstanding, in its published financial statements, as part of the "Notes to Accounts”

-During the year 2010-11, the Bank has issued a letter of Comfort favoring Bank Negara Malaysia.
+2. During the year 2010-11, the Bank has issued a letter of Comfort favoring Bank Negara Malaysia.
 The Bank in association with other Joint Venture partners will provide support to India International Bank (Malaysia) Berhad in funding, business and other matters as and when required and ensure that it complies with the requirements of the Malaysian laws, regulations and policies in the conduct of its business operations and management.
-The financial impact of the letter of Comfort issued to Bank Negara Malaysia is to the tune of our share of 35% of the paid-up capital of MYR 330 Mio i.e., MYR 115.500 Mio.
+The financial impact of the letter of Comfort issued to bank Negara Malaysia is to the tune of our share of 35% of the paid-up capital of MYR 330 Mio i.e., MYR 115.500 Mio.

-Based on the host country regulator's guidelines, Bank has issued letter of Comfort favoring CBSL at its meeting held on 12.09.2019 for meeting all obligations and liabilities arising out of business carried on by IOB Srilanka Branch.
+3. Based on the host country regulator's guidelines, Bank has issued letter of Comfort favoring CBSL at its meeting held on 12.09.2019 for meeting all obligations and liabilities arising out of business carried on by IOB Srilanka Branch.

-DISCLOSURES UNDER ACCOUNTING STANDARDS1.
-Accounting Standard 5 - Net Profit or Loss for the period, prior period items and changes in accounting policies
+1. Accounting Standard 5 - Net Profit or Loss for the period, prior period items and changes in accounting policies

-The financial statements have been prepared following the same accounting policies and practices as those followed for the year ended March 31,2023.
+The financial statements have been prepared following the same accounting policies and practices as those followed for the year ended March 31, 2024.

 During the year, there were no material prior period income / expenditure items.